Underworld: Rise of the Lycans

-Underworld: Rise of the Lycans is a 2009 American action horror film directed by Patrick Tatopoulos, in his directorial debut, and starring Michael Sheen, Bill Nighy, Rhona Mitra, Steven Mackintosh, and Kevin Grevioux.
-It is the third (chronologically, the first) installment in the Underworld franchise and a prequel to the 2003 film Underworld.
-The film focuses primarily on the origins of the characters and the events that lead up to the Vampire–Lycan war.
+Underworld: Rise of the Lycans is a 2009 American action horror film directed by Patrick Tatopoulos from a screenplay by Danny McBride, Dirk Blackman, Howard McCain, based on a story by Len Wiseman, Robert Orr, and McBride.
+It is a prequel to Underworld (2003) and the third installment in the Underworld film series.
+The film stars Michael Sheen, Bill Nighy, Rhona Mitra, Steven Mackintosh, and Kevin Grevioux.
+The plot focuses primarily on the origins of the characters and the events that lead up to the Vampire–Lycan war.
 Kate Beckinsale, who starred in the previous Underworld films, appears briefly at the end of the film.

+Underworld: Rise of the Lycans premiered at the ArcLight Hollywood in Los Angeles, California on January 22, 2009, and was released in the United States on January 23, by Sony Pictures Releasing.
+The film received generally negative reviews from critics and grossed over $91 million against its production budget of $35 million.

+The film was followed by Underworld: Awakening, in 2012, serving as a direct sequel to Underworld: Evolution (2006).